Hurricane Joaquin

-Coastal flooding also impacted the nearby Turks and Caicos, washing out roadways, compromising seawalls, and damaging homes.
+Coastal flooding affected the nearby Turks and Caicos Islands, washing out roadways, compromising seawalls, and damaging homes.
 Strong winds and heavy rainfall caused some property damage in eastern Cuba.
-One fisherman died when heavy seas capsized a small boat along the coast of Haiti.
-Storm tides resulted in severe flooding in several departments of Haiti, forcing families from their homes and destroying crops.
-The weakening hurricane passed just west of Bermuda on October 4, attended by strong winds that cut power to 15,000 electric subscribers but caused only minor damage otherwise.
-After passing near Bermuda, Joaquin ultimately curved northeastward and accelerated, weakening further and becoming extratropical as it entered colder waters.
-After dissipating, its remnants traveled eastward, reaching Portugal before being absorbed by a frontal system.
+In Haiti, storm tides resulted in severe flooding in several departments, forcing families from their homes and destroying crops, while large waves killed a fisherman at sea.
+Over the Southeastern United States, a separate storm system drew tremendous moisture from the hurricane, leading to catastrophic flooding in South Carolina.
+A weakened Joaquin passed just west of Bermuda on October 4, bringing strong winds that caused power outages but only minor damage.
+Afterwards, the hurricane accelerated eastwards into colder waters, weakening further and becoming extratropical on October 8.
+Its remnants reached Portugal before dissipating a week later.
+Across its lifetime, Joaquin killed 34 people and caused US$120 million in damage.

-Collectively, Joaquin killed 34 people and caused US$200 million in damage.
-With all 34 deaths attributed to the storm occurring at sea, Joaquin has the highest offshore death toll for any Atlantic hurricane since the Escuminac hurricane in 1959, which killed 35 people in the Northumberland Strait.

-Although Joaquin never directly affected the United States, another large storm system over the southeastern states drew tremendous moisture from the hurricane, resulting in catastrophic flooding in South Carolina.

 Meteorological history

-On September 25, 2015, the US National Hurricane Center (NHC) began monitoring an upper-level low, accompanied by a surface trough, several hundred miles south-southwest of Bermuda for possible tropical cyclogenesis.
+On September 25, 2015, the U.S. National Hurricane Center (NHC) began monitoring an upper-level low, accompanied by a surface trough, several hundred miles south-southwest of Bermuda, for possible tropical cyclogenesis.
 The system gradually consolidated as it drifted north-northwest, acquiring a closed surface low late on September 26.
-Convective showers and thunderstorms steadily increased on September 27, and at 03:00 UTC on September 28 the NHC assessed the system to have become a tropical depression, situated roughly 405 mi (650 km) southwest of Bermuda.
+Convective showers and thunderstorms steadily increased on September 27, and at 00:00 UTC on September 28 the NHC assessed the system to have become a tropical depression, situated roughly 400 mi (640 km) southwest of Bermuda.
 Although the depression featured a well-defined low, strong wind shear displaced convection and exposed the circulation.
-A ridge to the north was forecast to steer the system slowly northwest into a region of higher shear; meteorologists at the NHC initially depicted the system dissipating within 96 hours based on modeling depictions.
-Convection developed and persisted closer to the circulation centre throughout September 28, and early on September 29, Dvorak satellite classifications indicated the system became a tropical storm.
-Accordingly, it was assigned the name Joaquin, becoming the tenth named storm of the season.
+A ridge to the north was forecast to steer the system slowly northwest into a region of higher shear; meteorologists at the NHC initially depicted the system dissipating within 96 hours based on computer model simulations.
+Convection developed and persisted closer to the circulation center throughout September 28, and early on September 29, Dvorak satellite classifications indicated the system became a tropical storm.
+Accordingly, it was assigned the name Joaquin, becoming the tenth named storm of the 2015 Atlantic hurricane season.